Magdalene laundry: England, Scotland, and Wales

+Visual literature for the Magdalen Hospital is generally limited to depictions produced by its governors and close associates.
+Key images from the eighteenth century include the frontispieces to 'Thoughts on the Plan for a Magdalen-House for Repentant Prostitutes' and 'Reflections, Essays and Meditations on Religion' by Jonas Hanway, as well as various published accounts of the charity from the 1760s.
+The exception is a rare satirical etching published anonymously on 12 June 1758.
+The only known impression of this print survives in the Ashmolean Museum.

 In 1797, the Edinburgh Royal Magdalene Asylum was founded in the Canongate in Old Town, a popular location for street prostitutes.
 Some of the women were drawn to the city by industrialisation, some were pregnant and some had been forced into prostitution.
-Mary Paterson, (also known as Mary Mitchell) was murdered by William Burke shortly after leaving the institution on April 8, 1828.
+Mary Paterson (also known as Mary Mitchell) was murdered by William Burke shortly after leaving the institution on April 8, 1828.
 The Edinburgh asylum moved to Dalry around 1842.
 The programme was supported in part by laundry and sewing work done by the residents.
 In Glasgow, the Magdalene Asylum became the Magdalene Institute and functioned until 1958.

 Writer Charles Dickens and philanthropist Angela Burdett-Coutts established an alternative in 1846, thinking the Magdalen Hospitals too harsh.
-At Urania Cottage the young women were prepared for re-entry into mainstream society, or for immigration to the colonies.
+At Urania Cottage, the young women were prepared for re-entry into mainstream society or for immigration to the colonies.

-By the late 19th century, many of the institutions had departed from the original model and resembled penitentiary work-houses.
+By the late 19th century, many of the institutions had departed from the original model and resembled penitentiary workhouses.
 The question of whether they should become subject to labour regulations and inspections as commercial laundries were became particularly controversial around the turn of the century, with sides often drawn on Irish/English and Catholic/Protestant lines.
 The Factory and Workshop Act 1901 (1 Edw.
 7. c.
 22) limited working hours for girls of thirteen to eighteen years of age to twelve hours a day, but exempted religious institutions.
 However, work by female factory inspectors during the 1900s decade managed to convince religious institutions to submit to voluntary inspections, and by the end of the 1900s, inspections were interdenominationally accepted in England.
 The normalisation of inspections and other regulations of institutions in England is considered to have softened their regime and improved conditions compared to Ireland.